danielshaked9/final_project/schrodinger_solution/README.md

 The program visualizes the wave equation solution with color-coded wave heights.
 Interacting with the wave plane by rotating it or applying voltage results in dynamic updates to the wave and its behavior.

 ## Futher Work
-handle boudries and inital conditions and physical constants for VLSI realization and scaling
+handle periodic boudries, inital conditions and physical constants for VLSI realization and scaling